riley-csueb/riley-csueb.github.io/README.md

   - how long you've had this book
   - etc..
   - NOTE: These edit features might be buttons somehow grouped with the book entry

+# Features That Made It
+- Login to existing user account
+- Multiuser
+- View books when logged into user account
+- View information about book when clicked on
+- Check out books from library into user account (via persistant backend storage)

+# Features That Didn't Make It
+- Limited book supply
+- Checking books back in
+- No data on how long you've had a book
+- Use of an existing book database
+- ...

+*Note: The scope of making all the features listed above is quite large, so with the amount of time I had solo they didnt get attention*